How to Invest When You Might Live to 100

 22 Apr 2022.

-Last November, Gertruda Gorecka turned 110 years old.
-While Gertruda may have the notoriety of being Canada's current oldest person, more and more Canadians are reaching that 100-year milestone.
+This May, Shige Mineshiba will turn 113 years old.
+While Shige may have the notoriety of being Canada's current oldest person, more and more Canadians are reaching that 100-year milestone.
 And although a long life in general is obviously appealing to many, it complicates retirement planning.

 One of the biggest concerns retirees face is outliving their savings.
 Unfortunately, only a few Canadians have access to a defined benefit pension plan, leaving most with the responsibility of deciding how to use their savings to finance their lifestyle for as long as they live.